timbiles/vanillaJS-assignment/Part2/README.md

 ### Instructions

 - Open `index.js`.
 - Target the card that is being selected in the function `getCard`.
-Using the information gathered from the second input field, add the `color` style to the targeted card element.
+- Using the information gathered from the second input field, add the `color` style to the targeted card element.
+    - Assign the appropriate color to each card (Diamonds/Hearts = red, Clubs/Spades = black).
-- Edit the cards to create a hand that has 4 of a kind.
+- Edit the cards until there is a hand that has 4 of a kind.
 (All 4 cards of the same rank).

 ### Solution